choria-io/website/docs/content/configuration/choria_server/_index.md

 The aim is to do the bulk of things that the old *mcollectived* did, it might do some things a bit different and downgrade some capabilities but it is hoped to be a smooth path forward.
 Current list of short comings / issues are below, please get in touch should you find any more:

+  * You must be on a very recent version of Puppet Agent 5.0
   * Compound Filters used in discovery - those with _-S_ - do not work today, the server logs a error message.
 However you can use them in action policy rules without a problem.
 Planned before GA.
   * To use a agent with this daemon you have to repackage it using the latest _mco plugin package_.
 This ensures that the Ruby language DDL files are translated into portable JSON
   * Agents like the ones that load Puppet - service, package, puppet - are a bit slower by around 1 second per invocation due to _require "puppet"_ being very slow.